RedStoneCraftGG/df-noteblockplayer/README.md

 A simple Dragonfly-MC plugin that lets players load and play Note Block Studio (.nbs) songs in-game.

+# What's New?

+- The limitation for note keys below F#3 has been resolved.
+You can now play low-pitched notes without any problem.
+- You can now control the note volume using the velocity property (see JSON examples).
+- The `PlaySound` method has been updated to use direct packet session writing, allowing packets to be sent directly to the player.

 ## Installation

 1. Import the package, and make sure there is a `noteblock` folder in your project directory: